 - Feeling unsteady or light-headed

 - Inform health care professionals.
-Make sure that your medication hypersensitivity is clearly identified in your therapeutic records.
+Make sure that your medication hypersensitivity is identified in your therapeutic records.
 Inform other health care professionals, for example, your dental practitioner or any medicinal specialist.

 - Wear a medical bracelet: Wear a medical alert bracelet that identifies your medication hypersensitivity.
 This data can assure suitable treatment in an emergency.